What is an NFT?

 An extremely brief history of NFTs

 After the viral popularity of collections like Rare Pepes on the Bitcoin-based Counterparty platform, Ethereum advanced NFTs’ viability with CryptoKitties and the ERC-721 standard in 2018.
-This paved the way for other smart-contract-enabled blockchain networks such as Solana and Tezos to help further the adoption and circulation of NFTs.
+This paved the way for other smart-contract-enabled blockchain networks such as Solana, Polygon, and Tezos to help further the adoption and circulation of NFTs.

 To date, NFTs have been most widely used to track the ownership and authenticity of digital art and collectibles.
 Some of the earliest NFTs, such as CryptoPunks, represent artifacts from the first moments of a cultural shift in the concept of ownership.
 The decentralized ownership use cases for NFTs in other realms beyond art, from the verification of sensitive financial documents to exclusive access to pop culture experiences, continue to grow.